Have your wedding at William Peace University!

 - date and time of wedding rehearsal

-- the groom’s formal as well as familiar or preferred first name
+- the couple’s formal, as well as familiar/preferred, first names

-A confirming letter and contract will be mailed to you once your written request is received.
+A confirming letter and contract will be sent by email once the written request is received.

-Please return the contract, signed, within thirty days, acknowledging that you agree to the requirements noted below, and dates by which we need certain information and payments, and enclose your rental and deposit payment.
+Please sign and return the contract within thirty days after receipt (by the date in the letter), acknowledging that you agree to the requirements noted below and dates by which we need certain information.

 There are two ceremony locations available.